 Now the standard idea of an information process looks something like this: Input -> [processor] -> Output.
 But I knew I would have to be extremely rigorous about each facet of such a process, so I explored the internet for help, and I came across what I believe is the perfect framework for this purpose: David Deutsch’s Constructor Theory.

 The basic premise of Constructor Theory is that all physical theories can be described in terms of which transformations of matter (events or tasks) are possible, which are impossible, and why.
-For the purpose of the current framework, a “task” consists of an input configuration of matter (which can be described by a finite set of physical variables), an output configuration of matter (ditto), and an agent (Constructor) which performs the task by generating the output when presented with the input.
-Importantly, the agent remains essentially unchanged and thus able to repeat the process.
+Constructor Theory refers to such transformations as “tasks”, because it considers potential, not yet occurred transformations.
+For the purpose of the current framework, we will refer to transformations as a “events”, because more often than not we will be interested in transformations that have already occurred.
+Each “event” consists of an input configuration of matter (which can be described by a finite set of physical variables), an output configuration of matter (ditto), and an agent (Mechanism/Constructor) which performs the task by generating the output when presented with the input.
+In Constructor Theory, the agent remains essentially unchanged and thus able to repeat the process.
+For purposes of the current framework, we will make the same assumption for events, because that constraint will hold for the events of interest.

 input state of substrate(s) ⎯⎯> [mechanism]⎯⎯> output state of substrate(s).